(For a more recent appraisal, see Knightmare: the 25th Anniversary.)

 Why is Knightmare brilliant?
 Precisely because it perplexes the viewer, perhaps perplexed itself, and often tacitly makes perplexity its subject.

-Why I come to this in the first place is distinctly personal: back to the firestone cased in ice.
-The same striking, iconic paradoxes in Wyatt’s sonnet strike a curious parallel with Knightmare, and the wonderful antithesis of fire and ice would make another telling contribution in the series finale.
+The same paradoxes in Wyatt’s sonnet strike a curious parallel with Knightmare, and the wonderful antithesis of fire and ice makes another telling contribution in the series finale.